Threat Assessment – What are the most likely threats that you will face?

 Posted by: Robert Richardson

-Part of truly being prepared for anything, means knowing exactly what threats you’re facing and then analyzing how those threats will affect you in the future.
-By performing a realistic threat assessment, you can get a better idea of what threats you’re facing and learn how to prepare for those threats in the future.
+Part of truly being prepared for anything, means knowing exactly what threats you’re facing, and then analyzing how those threats will affect you in the future.
+By performing a realistic threat assessment, you can get a better idea of what threats are out there, and then learn how to prepare for those threats in the future.

 Performing a threat assessment will help you improve your ability to handle threats, manage threatening situations, and protect the people you love from harm.